Diboson production in the SMEFT from gluon fusion: A probe of top couplings at (HL-)LHC

 A comparison of the 1-op. bounds on $\chqtii$, $\chqii$, $\chu$ and $\chd$ against the bound on their flavour-universal counterparts from Ref.~\cite{Bishara:2022vsc} reveals that the new flavour assumption and the addition of $gg\to ZH$ has had no relevant effect on $\chqii$, $\chu$ and $\chd$, as expected.
 The worsening of the bounds on $\chqtii$ is due to the exclusion from this work of the 1-lepton channel, which probes only this coefficient.

 Heavy-quark operators are less stringently constrained than their light counterparts.
-Those that affect the $b\bar b\to ZH$ process, $\chqTopt$ and $\chqTopMinus$, have bounds between one and two orders of magnitude worse than the ones for light-quark operators. $\cht$ and $\cth$, probed only via gluon fusion, are constrained even more loosely and their bounds are up to two orders of magnitude worse than the best ones.
+Those that affect the $b\bar b\to ZH$ process, $\chqTopt$ and $\chqTopMinus$, have bounds between one and two orders of magnitude worse than the ones for light-quark operators. $\cht$ and $\cth$, probed only via gluon fusion, are constrained even more loosely and their bounds are up to two orders of magnitude worse than the ones for $\chqTopt$.
+As discussed before, in many BSM scenarios, these four WCs are expected to be of similar order~\cite{Giudice:2007fh,Contino:2013kra} and therefore the most stringent bounds on the UV model would arise from the $b\bar b$ initiated channel.

 Among the heavy-quark operators, $\chqTopt$ is the best constrained one, despite modifying only the $b\bar b$ channel.
 The same process is expected to give a worse bound on $\chqTopMinus$ by a factor of $2$, but this should be partially compensated by the contribution of the gluon-fusion process.
 In practice, the latter contribution is small and its main effect is a shift of the bounds toward negative values.
 The dominance of the quark-initiated channel can also be seen in the great difference between the bounds on $\chqTopMinus$ and $\cht$ given that the latter is probed only via top loops.